 Golf is a huge draw.
 There are 13 courses (Citrus Golf Trail) in the area, including Pinecrest Golf Club and Country Club of Sebring.
 Two PGA Qualifier tournaments are also held in Sebring.
 Due to the affordability and sheer number of courses, Sebring has earned the title of being one of America’s best golf value destination.

 Besides racing and golf, there is a darling downtown with local shopping at Linda’s Books, Groovy’s Records and More, and The Grateful Hearts Do It Yourself Craft Studio & Boutique, to name a few.
 Stop in Top Hat Coffee for a tasty drink or Sebring Soda & Ice Cream Works for a walk down memory lane as you browse craft sodas from around the country.
 There are several dozen different sodas in stock.

 Highlands Hammock State Park opened in 1931, four years before Florida even had a state park system.
-Here you will find canopies of gorgeous oak hammocks over swampy areas, nine trails for hiking or walking in a 9,000-acre setting.
-One path includes an elevated boardwalk through a picturesque cypress swamp that is inches from the reflective waters.
+Here, you will find canopies of gorgeous oak hammocks over swampy areas, nine hiking or walking trails, and 9,000 acres to explore.
+One path includes an elevated boardwalk through a picturesque cypress swamp that is merely inches from the reflective waters.
+It is stunning.

 Highlands Hammock is an excellent choice for birdwatching, and you will often see photographers there capturing nests of baby birds and rare birds.
 For those interested in camping, the park has 143 single-family campsites with water and electric hookups.
 Be aware of the wildlife as you may see Florida panthers or black bears inside the park.